Spirit Camp

 We recruit people who demonstrate responsibility, compassion, accountability and maturity.
 We also screen our team members through applications, interviews and background checks.
 Many of our hires are professional educators.

-We keep our staff to camper ratio to around 1:8.
-At night, we require each cabin to always have a trained team member present.
+We keep our staff-to-camper ratio to around 1:8.
+At night, we require each cabin to have a trained team member present at all times.

 What will campers do at camp?